 Working with your medical practitioner

-If you feel that you are being pushed back to work before you are ready, it is also very important to discuss your concerns with your doctor and, if appropriate, your employer.
+If you feel that you are being pushed back to work before you are ready, it's also very important to discuss your concerns with your doctor and, if appropriate, your employer.

-If you do receive bad news from your medical practitioner, it is important to get support.
+If you do receive bad news from your medical practitioner, it's important to get support.
 Counselling services may be appropriate.
 You can also seek a second opinion.